bodik/rwm/README.md

     * `project_backedresource2`
     * ...

-    Add these identities as members of the project_backup group.
+    Add these identities as members of the `project_backup` group.

 4. Generate S3 access credentials for each identity through the DS web portal.

 5. Utilize the `project_admin` identity to create policed storage buckets.
 Note that bucket names cannot be changed once created.
+Bucket target_username is DU S3 username assigned by Gatekeeper, not an E-INFRA login.

 6. Perform backups using the designated resource identities (`project_backedresource1` and `project_backedresource2`).